DInnaD/labnotebook/content/lab-notebook/2011-04-08-treebase-exploratory-exercises-in-database-driven-phylogenetics.md

 ---
+categories:
+- evolution
 comments: true
-date: 2011-04-08 15:18:02
+date: 2011-04-08T15:18:02Z
-layout: post
+redirects:
+- /wordpress/archives/1382
+- /archives/1382
 slug: ropensci-exploratory-exercises-in-database-driven-phylogenetics
-title: 'TreeBase: exploratory exercises in database-driven phylogenetics'
-redirects: [/wordpress/archives/1382, /archives/1382]
-categories:
-- evolution
 tags:
 - ropensci
+title: 'TreeBase: exploratory exercises in database-driven phylogenetics'
+url: /2011/04/08/treebase-exploratory-exercises-in-database-driven-phylogenetics/
 ---

 Taking a look at the [TreeBase](http://www.treebase.org/treebase-web/urlAPI.html) database for potential project with Gabe & Duncan's Large Data seminar.
 It would be interesting to get a working knowledge of the database and the API, making large-scale meta-analyses easy.
 Many studies seem to select taxa based on what they have in their own lab rather than re-use existing phylogenies, not because it is better suited to answering the questions but because it is more familiar.
 Access to larger data-sets than typically available in any individual lab, and the ability to test hypotheses across multiple phylogenies could be rather useful.